 The third inquiry was spam about graphic design and photo editing services.

 The fourth was for a wedding in the “300+ person” category.
+As I had explained on my profile, I specialized in intimate weddings at the time.

 I could go on.
 Here’s a snapshot of the leads I got in my whoooole year.
 16 in total including the spam ones.